Financial Aid Forms for 2017-2018

 Emancipated Minor, Legal Guardianship, or Ward of the Court Confirmation

 Any student who identified as an emancipated minor, ward of the court, or said they were in a legal guardianship on the FAFSA need to complete this form and attach appropriate documentation.

 Federal Direct PLUS Loan

-Financial Aid Appeal Form
+Financial Aid Appeal Form (For Domestic Students)

 Financial Aid Application Summer

 Agnes Scott Students can submit this form to see what types and amounts of financial aid they might be eligible for during summer school.
 This form can be used for students studying at Agnes Scott or at other institutions for summer school.
 For most types of aid, a student must be enrolled at least half-time (6 hours.)
 Federal aid for summer is limited to any unused loans or grants from the previous academic year.

 Students who identified as homeless on the FAFSA need to complete this form to document their status.

 All students who are selected for Verification must complete a Verification Worksheet.
 Students and parents who did not use IRS Data Retrieval on their FAFSA will also need to submit their most recent tax transcript from the IRS.